 A. No. Students with a bachelor’s degree are encouraged to apply.
 (The only exception is that Indian students with a 3-year bachelor’s degree must have completed an M.S.)

-Q. What if I’m interested in the Accelerated Research Ph.D. program?
+Q. What if I’m interested in the Research Ph.D. program?

-A. Students in the Accelerated Research Ph.D. program are accepted into a faculty member’s lab as they are accepted into the program, so it is essential you contact faculty members directly.
-You may e-mail them yourself or e-mail Kelly Hewitt, Academic Coordinator, and she will assist you.
+A. Students in the Research Ph.D. program are accepted into a faculty member’s lab as they are accepted into the program, so it is essential you contact faculty members directly.
+You may e-mail them yourself or e-mail Alec Brown, Academic Coordinator, and he will assist you.

 Q. Which faculty labs may I join?